William Atwater (curator)

-William Felix "Jack" Atwater (born November 12, 1945) is an author and former Director of the United States Army Ordnance Museum in Aberdeen, Maryland, United States.
+William Felix Atwater (born November 12, 1945) is an American author and former director of the United States Army Ordnance Museum in Aberdeen, Maryland.
 Atwater is also a frequent guest contributor to a variety of television programs that draw on his expertise in military weaponry.

 Early life

-Atwater graduated from Berea College in Berea, Kentucky, in 1968 and received a Bachelor of Arts degree in history and political science.
+William F. Atwater was born on November 12, 1945, in Dallas, Texas.
+He graduated from Berea College in Berea, Kentucky, in 1968 and received a Bachelor of Arts degree in history and political science.
 Following a decade of service in the U.S. military, he attended Duke University where he was awarded a Master of Arts in Military History in 1984 and a Ph.D in military history in 1985.
+His nickname was Jack.